-Recent research has reached a consensus that the manipulations of PF speech mostly occur in the time domain, resulting in the presence of more artifacts.
-As a result, incorporating a RNN architecture \cite{donas2023partial, zhang2021initialpartial, li2023multitask} into the detector structure is preferred to leverage temporal information.
-RNNs can also provide global information to CNNs, which are limited by their fixed receptive region.
-Additionally, SSL features with fine-tuning \cite{liu2022artifacts, lv2022pretraining, wu2023defender, zhang2022partialspoof} are widely utilized in PF detection due to their effectiveness in capturing temporal domain characteristics.
+Recent research agrees that manipulations in PF speech primarily occur in the time domain, resulting in more noticeable artifacts.
+Consequently, incorporating RNN architectures into detectors is preferred for leveraging temporal information.
+RNNs can also provide global context to CNNs, which are limited by their fixed receptive fields.
+Additionally, SSL features with fine-tuning are widely used in PF detection due to their effectiveness in capturing temporal characteristics.

-Manipulated segments in PF utterances can be either spoofed segments or some arbitrary real segments from other speakers.
-Some work has been done to address the problem of speaker verification in the PF case.
-For example, the cluster module in \cite{donas2023partial} and the Variational Autoencoder module \cite{cai2023location} work as a supplementary speaker verification system to detect outliers.
-However, the current testing datasets have not included scenarios involving real segments from other speakers, making it challenging to verify the effectiveness of these implementations at this stage.
+Manipulated segments in PF utterances can be either Deepfake segments or some arbitrary real segments from other speakers, which raises challenges for speaker verification.
+Some approaches, such as the clustering module in \cite{donas2023partial} and the Variational Autoencoder module in \cite{cai2023location}, serve as supplementary speaker verification systems to identify outliers.
+However, current testing datasets do not yet include scenarios with real segments from different speakers, making it difficult to fully assess the effectiveness of these methods.